HTTPArchive/almanac.httparchive.org/src/content/en/2019/ecommerce.md

   )
 }}

 <p class="note">Note that some image services or CDNs will automatically deliver WebP (rather than JPEG or PNG) to platforms that support WebP, even for a URL with a `.jpg` or `.png` suffix.
-For example, <a href="https://res.cloudinary.com/webdotdev/f_auto/w_500/IMG_20190113_113201.jpg">IMG_20190113_113201.jpg</a> returns a WebP image in Chrome.
-However, the way HTTP Archive <a href="https://github.com/HTTPArchive/legacy.httparchive.org/blob/31a25b9064a365d746d4811a1d6dda516c0e4985/bulktest/batch_lib.inc#L994">detects image formats</a> is to check for keywords in the MIME type first, then fall back to the file extension.
+For example, <a hreflang="en" href="https://res.cloudinary.com/webdotdev/f_auto/w_500/IMG_20190113_113201.jpg">IMG_20190113_113201.jpg</a> returns a WebP image in Chrome.
+However, the way HTTP Archive <a hreflang="en" href="https://github.com/HTTPArchive/legacy.httparchive.org/blob/31a25b9064a365d746d4811a1d6dda516c0e4985/bulktest/batch_lib.inc#L994">detects image formats</a> is to check for keywords in the MIME type first, then fall back to the file extension.
 This means that the format for images with URLs such as the above will be given as WebP, since WebP is supported by HTTP Archive as a user agent.</p>

 ### PNG

 One in four images on ecommerce pages are PNG.
 The high number of PNG requests from pages on ecommerce platforms is probably for product images.
 Many commerce sites use PNG with photographic images to enable transparency.

-Using WebP with a PNG fallback can be a far more efficient alternative, either via a [picture element](http://simpl.info/picturetype) or by using user agent capability detection via an image service such as [Cloudinary](https://res.cloudinary.com/webdotdev/f_auto/w_500/IMG_20190113_113201.jpg).
+Using WebP with a PNG fallback can be a far more efficient alternative, either via a [picture element](http://simpl.info/picturetype) or by using user agent capability detection via an image service such as <a hreflang="en" href="https://res.cloudinary.com/webdotdev/f_auto/w_500/IMG_20190113_113201.jpg">Cloudinary</a>.

 ### WebP

 Only 1% of images on ecommerce platforms are WebP, which tallies with the authors' experience of site reviews and partner work.
-WebP is [supported by all modern browsers other than Safari](https://caniuse.com/#feat=webp) and has good fallback mechanisms available.
+WebP is <a hreflang="en" href="https://caniuse.com/#feat=webp">supported by all modern browsers other than Safari</a> and has good fallback mechanisms available.
 WebP supports transparency and is a far more efficient format than PNG for photographic images (see PNG section above).

 We as a web community can provide better guidance/advocacy for enabling transparency using WebP with a PNG fallback and/or using WebP/JPEG with a solid color background.
-WebP appears to be rarely used on ecommerce platforms, despite the availability of [guides](https://web.dev/serve-images-webp) and tools (e.g. [Squoosh](https://squoosh.app/) and [cwebp](https://developers.google.com/speed/webp/docs/cwebp)).
-We need to do further research into why there hasn't been more take-up of WebP, which is now [nearly 10 years old](https://blog.chromium.org/2010/09/webp-new-image-format-for-web.html).
+WebP appears to be rarely used on ecommerce platforms, despite the availability of <a hreflang="en" href="https://web.dev/serve-images-webp">guides</a> and tools (e.g. <a hreflang="en" href="https://squoosh.app/">Squoosh</a> and <a hreflang="en" href="https://developers.google.com/speed/webp/docs/cwebp">cwebp</a>).
+We need to do further research into why there hasn't been more take-up of WebP, which is now <a hreflang="en" href="https://blog.chromium.org/2010/09/webp-new-image-format-for-web.html">nearly 10 years old</a>.

 ## Image dimensions